 Condition: The Lac qui Parle-Yellow Bank Watershed District lacks proper segregation of duties.
-Throughout 2021, one person was primarily responsible for billing, collecting, recoding, and reconciling the financial transactions.
+Throughout 2022, the responsibilities for billing, collecting, recoding, and reconciling the financial transactions were not adequately segregated among office staff.

 Criteria or Specific Requirement: Effective internal control provides an adequate segregation of duties so that no one individual regularly handles a transaction from its inception to its completion.